Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 The rotor blades’ collective pitch may be changed via collective control, which enables the helicopter to gain or lose height.
 The helicopter may travel forward, backward, or sideways by separately adjusting the angle of each rotor blade.

 The pilot controls the direction of the tail rotor, which is used to offset the torque generated by the main rotor using the tail rotor pedals.
-Learning to pilot a helicopter is a challenging endeavor that requires substantial training and experience.

 Lighting Systems